Head Coach: Todd Lorensen

 It didn’t take long for the Lorensen era to bring excitement with a 120-point outburst in the season opener.
 It was the first of nine consecutive wins to start the season, which helped propel the Spartans to the #11 ranking in the NJCAA Division II polls.
 It was the first of six consecutive weeks in the rankings, three of which were in the top 10.

-Despite taking over less than a month before the start of school, Lorensen assembled a team that went 23-10 and reached the semi-finals of the ICCAC Regional Tournament.
+Despite taking over less than a month before the start of school in 2014, Lorensen assembled a team that went 23-10 and reached the semi-finals of the ICCAC Regional Tournament.
 The Spartans accomplished many feats that hadn’t occurred in more than a decade, including a 20-win season, a .500 or better league record, winning a home regional tournament game, and spending six consecutive weeks in the national polls.

 In addition to their work on the court, the Southwestern men take care of business in the classroom and volunteer throughout the community.
 Volunteer projects have included an Alzheimer’s walk, Special Olympics basketball camp, and an Autism 5K.
-In two years, a total of 16 members of the team have been named academic all-region.
+In two years, a total of 25 members of the team have been named academic all-region.

 During his one season at Iowa Wesleyan, Lorensen took over a program including just one returning player with college basketball experience.
 In the midst of a probationary period while transitioning from an NAIA affiliation to NCAA Division III, his team went 6-19, with only one senior in the rotation.